peterwittek/peterwittek.com/content/recent-advances-in-quantum-machine-learning.md

 Title: Some recent advances in quantum machine learning
 Date: 2014-10-30 15:49
 Author: Peter
+Category: Quantum machine learning
-Category: Machine learning, Quantum information theory, Quantum machine learning
+Tags: Quantum machine learning, Quantum information theory, Machine learning
 Slug: recent-advances-in-quantum-machine-learning

 *Update: A paper on the quantum learning of coherent states came out just a day after writing this up.
 I added a paragraph on it.*

 Since I submitted the manuscript of the [book](http://peterwittek.com/book) on quantum machine learning to the publisher, quite a bit of progress has been made on the topic.
 In this post, I quickly go through the new papers that came to my attention recently.

 To start with, a South African group at the University of KwaZulu-Natal published an introduction to quantum machine learning [(Schuld et al, 2014a)](#schuld2014introduction).
 The paper is easy to read, and, apart from supervised and unsupervised learning, it also mentions reinforcement learning, albeit there is no mentioning of a quantum flavour of this kind of problems.
 Apart from the usual suspects, the